awkward/beam/README.md

 When opening the project in Xcode you will see several targets.
 The two most important targets are `beam` and `Snoo`.
 - `beam` This is the app that you see on your phone and in the App Store.
-- `Snoo` is the framework built by us that handles the core data objects and communication with the reddit API.
+- `Snoo` is the framework built by us that handles the core data objects and communication with the Reddit API.
 Beam calls snoo to get the data.

 ## License
 Beam is available under the GPL-2.0 license.
 See the LICENSE.md file for more info.